fhinkel/InteractiveShell/Readme.md

 ### Scaling Up (Advanced)

 With Vagrant it is easy to run the web app in the cloud, e.g., at AWS or DigitalOcean.
-You can need to edit the Vagrantfile with your credentials.
+You need to customize the file Vagrantfile_aws with your credentials.

 When you teach large classes, the resources on one machine might not suffice.
 Remember, for every user we start a Docker container with Macaulay2.
 The Docker containers and the server